dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The Data Encryption Standard (DES /ˌdiːˌiːˈɛs, dɛz/) is a symmetric-key algorithm for the encryption of electronic data.
 Although its short key length of
 54 KB (6,061 words) - 13:26, 9 April 2019

-Algorithmic efficiency
-science, algorithmic efficiency is a property of an algorithm which relates to the number of computational resources used by the algorithm.
-An algorithm must
-32 KB (3,919 words) - 17:12, 25 March 2019

 Gillespie algorithm
 In probability theory, the Gillespie algorithm (or occasionally the Doob-Gillespie algorithm) generates a statistically correct trajectory (possible solution)
 23 KB (3,229 words) - 03:33, 2 April 2019